 Sometimes when you think about what to eat after a workout, blueberries might not be your first choice.
 While a handful of blueberries isn't likely to satiate your hunger following a rigorous workout, it does provide other important benefits in the form of antioxidants.
 If you give your body an antioxidant boost after an intense workout, you can significantly speed up your recovery rate.

+Is kiwi good after a workout?
+Should you eat kiwi before or after a workout?
 When considering a hearty post-workout meal, kiwi likely doesn't come to mind as a worthwhile addition.
+I mean, kiwi after a workout, really?
 Surprisingly, kiwis are full of vitamin C and potassium.
 Like blueberries, they're also a good source of antioxidants so that they can aid in your recovery.
-Hold off on tossing out the skin, though: it's loaded with even more nutrients to help you get the most out of your workout.
+So feel free to enjoy a refreshing ripe kiwi post-workout and hold off on tossing out the skin: it's loaded with even more nutrients to help you get the most out of your workout.

 The bottom line: always eat something before and after you work out.
 If you think you'll get ahead in your weight loss journey by skipping a meal after a rigorous exercise routine, you better think again!
 Your body uses a lot of energy when you exercise, and it needs to be replenished with food and vitamins.
 Without a proper pre and post-workout diet, your muscles will likely have trouble recovering - thereby negating your efforts to achieve a stronger, healthier body.